 In 1985, the Waitangi Tribunal was enabled to investigate historic grievances.

-In 1989, the New Zealand government reorganised local government into the current two-tier structure of regional councils and territorial authorities.
+In 1989, the government reorganized local government into the current two-tier structure of regional councils and territorial authorities.

-Between 1990 and 2007, the number of dairy cows in New Zealand doubled, becoming the country's largest export earner.
+Between 1990 and 2007, the number of dairy cows in New Zealand doubled.

-Crown Research Institutes (CRIs) were formed in 1992 from existing government-owned research organisations.
+In 1992, Crown Research Institutes (CRIs) were formed from existing government-owned research organizations.

-Almost all general elections between 1853 and 1993 in New Zealand were held under the first-past-the-post voting system.
+Almost all general elections between 1853 and 1993 were held under the first-past-the-post voting system.

 Since 1994, Freedom House has consistently ranked New Zealand's press freedom in the top twenty.

-New Zealand has seen regular sailing success in the America's Cup regatta since 1995.
+New Zealand has seen regular sailing success in the America's Cup regatta since 1995, marking a significant achievement in the country's sporting history.

 Since the 1996 election, a form of proportional representation called mixed-member proportional (MMP) has been used in New Zealand.

-By 1997, forest covered only 23% of the land in New Zealand.
+By 1997, forest occupied only 23% of the land in New Zealand due to deforestation.

-Since 2000, the local fashion industry has grown significantly, doubling exports and increasing from a handful to about 50 established labels.
+The local fashion industry in New Zealand has grown significantly since 2000, doubling exports and increasing from a handful to about 50 established labels.

-New Zealand art and craft was exhibited at the Venice Biennale in 2001.
+New Zealand art and craft reached an international audience, with exhibitions in the Venice Biennale in 2001.

-In 2002, the number of fee-paying international students increased sharply, with more than 20,000 studying in public tertiary institutions.
+In 2002, there were more than 20,000 fee-paying international students studying in public tertiary institutions.

-In 2003, final rights of appeal to British courts were abolished.
+In 2003, the final rights of appeal to British courts were abolished in New Zealand.

-Between 2004 and 2008, the railways were re-nationalised by the government in stages.
+Between 2004 and 2008, the government re-nationalised New Zealand's railways in stages.

-New Zealand art and craft was exhibited at the "Paradise Now" exhibition in New York in 2004.
+New Zealand art and craft reached an international audience, with the "Paradise Now" exhibition in New York in 2004.

-In 2006, bones from a unique, mouse-sized land mammal at least 16 million years old were discovered in New Zealand.
+In 2006, bones from a unique, mouse-sized land mammal at least 16 million years old were discovered, providing the first sign of native land mammals in New Zealand.

-In 2007, a seasonal workers scheme for temporary migration was introduced.
+In 2007, New Zealand introduced a seasonal workers scheme for temporary migration.

-New Zealand's wine industry overtook wool exports for the first time in 2007.
+In 2007, New Zealand's wine exports overtook wool exports for the first time.

-On 7 April 2008, New Zealand and China signed the New Zealand–China Free Trade Agreement, the first such agreement China has signed with a developed country.
+On April 7, 2008, New Zealand and China signed the New Zealand–China Free Trade Agreement, which was the first such agreement China signed with a developed country.

-Between 2004 and 2008, the railways were re-nationalised by the government in stages.
+Between 2004 and 2008, the government re-nationalised New Zealand's railways in stages.

-A large-scale rollout of gigabit-capable fibre to the premises, branded as Ultra-Fast Broadband, began in 2009.
+In 2009, a large-scale rollout of gigabit-capable fibre to the premises, branded as Ultra-Fast Broadband, began in New Zealand.

-In 2009, about 8,000 Pacific Islanders were employed under the seasonal workers scheme.
+In 2009, approximately 8,000 Pacific Islanders were employed under the seasonal workers scheme in New Zealand.

-In 2009, the New Zealand Geographic Board discovered that the names of the North Island and South Island had never been formalised.
+In 2009, the New Zealand Geographic Board discovered that the names of the North Island and South Island had never been formalized.

 In 2009–10, the New Zealand Immigration Service set an annual target of 45,000–50,000 permanent residence approvals.

-In 2012, New Zealand established a partnership arrangement with NATO under the Partnership Interoperability Initiative.
+Since 2012, New Zealand has had a partnership arrangement with NATO under the Partnership Interoperability Initiative.

 In the 2013 census, 25.2% of people counted were not born in New Zealand.

-In 2014, food products made up 55% of the value of all the country's exports, and wood was the second largest earner (7%).
+In 2014, food products made up 55% of the value of all of New Zealand's exports.

-As of 2015, New Zealand's media was ranked the 19th freest in the world by Freedom House.
+As of 2015, Freedom House ranked New Zealand's press freedom as the 19th freest media.

 In 2015, renewable energy generated 40.1% of New Zealand's gross energy supply.

-In 2015, the total gross expenditure on research and development (R&D) as a proportion of GDP was 1.23%.
+In 2015, the total gross expenditure on research and development (R&D) as a proportion of GDP was 1.23% in New Zealand.

 In 2016, Auckland was ranked the world's third most liveable city and Wellington the twelfth by the Mercer Quality of Living Survey.